chen-research/LRMW-for-nonlinear-nonGaussian/README.md

-# LRMW-for-nonlinear-nonGaussian
+Estimating the memory parameter of time series]{Estimating the memory parameter for possibly non-linear and non-Gaussian time series with wavelets
 Codes for Table 1